Texas Hold’em Hands Ranked by Winning Percentage

 Understanding poker hand strength is one of the first key concepts new players should learn and veterans should never forget.

-Recreational players (often called simply recs these days) miss this basic building block of Texas Hold’em, playing starting hands based on hunches, tilt, intoxication level, or personal grudges.
+Many a recreational poker player (often called simply recs these days) miss this basic building block of Texas Hold’em, playing starting hands based on hunches, tilt, intoxication level, or personal grudges.
 If you’re playing online without the aid of a HUD (as I always do), this concept becomes even more essential to keep in mind.
 Be better than that.
 I’ll help you with these Hold’em hand charts.

 Take control of your poker hand's strength